Vcodio/Lifecycle-Retirement-Simulation/README.md

 Key Features:

-Stochastic Modeling: Uses a Merton Jump Diffusion model for market returns and normal distributions for inflation, salary growth and more.
+Stochastic Modeling: Uses a Bates model for market returns and normal distributions for inflation, salary growth and more.

 Detailed Outputs: Generates summary tables and a series of plots that visualize your results.